Also, they’re perfect for a game of basketball with your brother. So perfect that if your older brother is skinny he might steal a pair of yours.

 - 22 inches of 1 inch wide elastic.

-- The pattern.
-This pattern is for a kids size 5.
+The pattern is in a kids size 5.
 If you need to make the pattern bigger or smaller, check out this post.
+To get it, click your preferred option below to get the free pattern only as a newsletter subscriber, or to buy the digital pattern + printable instructions for $2.

 Place the cargo flap pieces right sides together with the lining (I used some thinner scrap knit i had for lining; you could even use woven fabric here).
 Sew around the edges of the flap, leaving an opening in the top straight seam.
 Clip the corners.
 Turn the flap right side out and press.
 Topstitch if desired.
 Repeat with other flap.
 (Note: pockets do not have to be sewn with a stretch stitch)